 We all keep reading the stories about site hacking and data leaks.
 Businesses are also struggling to ensure apps security.
 Stats suggest that more than 50% of the apps don’t take enough precautions while revealing the secured information about the application or users and many apps don’t even have proper encryption methods.
 Mobile app testers need to have deep understanding of security testing.

 Mobile apps must account for limited and variable network bandwidth.
 Even a shared mobile network can have a significant impact on the performance of the app.
 The mobile apps users are very impatient with slow performance.
 A research by The Aberdeen Group has revealed that around 25 percent of app users abandon a mobile app if they experience a delay of more than three seconds.
 The performance testing is a fairly technical job which involves testing of numerous aspects such as CPU utilization, memory utilization, cache size availability, memory leakage by the app, internet data usage, offline data usage, caching, and number of round trips etc.

-Mobile apps testing is a more complicated and different ballgame.
+Mobile apps testing services is a more complicated and different ballgame.
 It requires a thorough knowledge of testing and QA methodologies, deep understanding of mobile apps space and also the understanding of multiple areas like technology, hardware, usability, user experience.
 The testers also need access to test labs to ensure maximum test coverage.
 It can be practically impossible as well as costly to create a test labs with multiple physical devices but testing only on simulators is not 100% reliable.
 Don’t rely on anyone who is not experienced in this field.